bigeasy/register/diary.md

 equiv so that one pass through does it all, so there's some way to take a sip of the file and see which handler will work with it.

- * Am I ignoring hidden files? dot files?
+Am I ignoring hidden files? dot files?

+Yes, by virtue of only creating scripts with a `cgi.js` suffix.
+Thus, you can put your cookie jar in the application directory.
+It will not get served.

 ## Concerns and Decisions